-For an immensely flavorful oil-free veggie loaded bowl, check out my Black Bean Cowboy Caviar Without Oil.
+For an immensely flavorful oil-free veggie loaded bowl, check out my Cowboy Salad.

 Make this salad ahead of time and refrigerate for up to 4 days.
 It tastes delicious served warm or chilled.
 To make different variations of this dish, refrigerate the yogurt dressing, cooked grain, and roasted veggies with chickpeas in three separate containers.
 This way you can use the same ingredients to make flatbreads, or change up the grain as desired.